Stand Out From the Crowd with a CV Template

 If you try to design a CV from scratch you could easily spend hours choosing fonts and colours, only to end up with something that doesn't look professional or appropriate.
 A great CV template will save you the time and frustration, and ensure that your CV looks top-notch.

 3. Help in actually building your CV

-If you're really clever, you'll pick a CV template that's available in an online CV builder.
-This means you don't just get the design and structure - you'll also get tips and advice on building a personalised CV that will impress recruiters.
+If you're really clever you'll pick a CV template that's available in our online CV builder.
+This means you don't just get the design and structure but you'll also get tips and advice on building a personalised CV that will impress recruiters.

 Create Your Perfect CV

 Your CV is important.
 It’s a vital part of taking the next step in your career.

 The right CV template, especially when combined with our CV builder, makes it quick and easy to create a perfect CV.
 Thanks to our expert advice and tips, it's a breeze to build a CV that will get through ATS filters and impress recruiters.

 What are you waiting for?
 Choose a template now and build your perfect CV in minutes!